runemalm/OpenDDD.NET/docs/userguide.rst

 OpenDDD.NET is an open-source framework for building applications using Domain-Driven Design (DDD) principles in .NET.
 It provides a set of foundational tools and abstractions to help developers create scalable, maintainable, and testable software systems.

 This guide will introduce you to the core concepts and show you how to start using OpenDDD.NET.
-For more detailed usage examples, refer to the `Building Blocks` section.
+For more detailed usage examples, refer to the :ref:`Building Blocks <building-blocks>` section.

 ############
 Installation